-We also wish to sincerely thank Dr. Jonathan Wiest, the Associate Director of Training and Education and Director of the Center for Cancer Training, for his tireless efforts in working with us and guiding the planning of this retreat.
-We are also indebted to Jean Kazares, who worked closely with the organizing committee to make this year's colloquium extremely successful and enjoyable.
-We would also like to thank all the individuals and members of the CCR Steering next ing Collovear's quium.
-Even you attended this year, the program and focus of this retreat is continually evolving, with each vear highlighting novel research CCR, exploring new dimensions of postdoctoral life and building on the success and suggestions of previous years.
-This is a colloquium run by CCR young investigators for CCR young investigators.
+Remember to look out for details regarding next year's Colloquium.
+Even if you attended this year, the program and focus of this retreat is continually evolving, with each year highlighting novel research at CCR, exploring new dimensions of postdoctoral life and building on the success and suggestions of previous years.
+This is a colloquium run by CCR young investigators for

+CCR young investigators.
 Your participation is essential for its continued success.
 And so we look forward to seeing everyone there in 2010.

-Committee who volunteered their hard work and time.
-Finally, the rest of our committee, Orla Casey, Matt Hall, Leslie Chinn and Krista Zanetti donated many dedicated hours of their time to make the colloquium such a success.
-We are very grateful to them.

-Remember to look out for details regard-